-Turning on leader selection is highly recommended when you have more than three ZooKeeper servers in an ensemble.
+Turning on leader selection is highly recommended when you have more than three ZooKeeper servers in a quorum.

-server.x=[hostname]:nnnnn[:nnnn], etc
+server.x=[hostname]:nnnn, etc

-servers making up the ZooKeeper ensemble.
+servers making up the ZooKeeper quorum.
 When the server starts up, it determines which server it is by looking for the file myid in the data directory.
 That file contains the server number, in ASCII, and it should match x in server.x in the left hand side of this setting.